splaisan/ngs-tools/locus2genes/README.md

 ENSG00000249326  CTD-2194D22.4     101929081   5                1887446         1900607       1
 ```

-## The same query but looking also to the enrichment in GO:BP (default) against the whole genome
+## The same query but looking also to the enrichment in GO:BP (default choice) against the whole genome

 We use here all default settings and only ask to compute enrichment after retrieving the gene list ('-e yes').